waawawewa/zoom/README.md

 **STEP 5**

- GO TO THE ZOOM FOLDER IN D DRIVE  ( IF YOU DO NOT HAVE A D DRIVE, THEN GO TO C DRIVE WHERE WE PASTED ZOOM FOLDER IN THE ABOVE VIDEO)
+ GO TO THE ZOOM FOLDER IN D DRIVE  ( IF YOU DO NOT HAVE A D DRIVE, THEN GO TO C DRIVE WHERE WE PASTED ZOOM FOLDER IN THE VIDEO OF STEP 2)

 OPEN THE FILE enter.csv IN NOTEPAD

-YOU NEED TO ENTER THE MEETING DETAILS LIKE I HAVE SHOWN YOU (date:month:year hour:minute) 24 hrs format
+YOU NEED TO ENTER THE MEETING DETAILS LIKE I HAVE SHOWN YOU (date/month/year hour:minute) 24 hrs format

 SEPERATE THE TIME, MEETING ID AND PASSWORD WITH A COMMA "," as shown in the 3 examples.
-DO NOT LEAVE SPACES

 SAVE IT